AnDarnell/BG_Opponent_Tracker/README.md

 Battlegrounds Opponent Tracker

-A Hearthstone Deck Tracker (HDT) plugin that helps you keep track of which Battlegrounds opponents you've recently faced — so you know who you can't face in the upcoming turns.
+A Hearthstone Deck Tracker (HDT) plugin that helps you keep track of which Battlegrounds opponents you've recently faced, so you know who you can't face in the upcoming turns.

 Features